 Who is the boss's boss?

 Esther Cabrera, an employee in the Food Services Department at St. Sonia's Hospital, was facing a dilemma in regard to her "bully boss," Emily Smith.
 At the suggestion of a coworker after a recent incident, she called Drew Johnson, her voice shaking with the stress she was under.
 His reputation for fairness as director of Employee Relations gave Esther some faint hope that the situation could be improved.
-Her hope was that Mr. Johnson would hear ...
+Her hope was that Mr. ...